You might have already heard about Python's asyncio module, it allows you to easily run concurrent

 need to mock the same function multiple times while having different results it's better if we

-instance from the fixture and set the return_value
+just return the AsyncMock instance from the fixture and set the return_value in the test

 function.
 As such, our fixture would now look like this: